tasmota/docs/docs/Scripting-Language.md

 `hx(x)` = converts x (0..65535) to a hex string
 `hd("hstr")` = converts hex number string to a decimal number
 `st(svar c n)` = string token - retrieve the n^th^ element of svar delimited by c
+`ins(s1 s2)` = check if string s2 is contained in string s1, return -1 if not contained or position of conatined string
 `sl(svar)` = gets the length of a string
 `asc(svar)` = gets the binary value of 1. char of a string
 `sb(svar p n)` = gets a substring from svar at position p (if p<0 counts from end) and length n